EmHou/EmHou/README.md

 ### Hello, I'm Emily.
+Nice to meet you!

-I'm a developer who is interested in the applications of technology in healthcare.
+I'm a healthcare provider who is interested in the applications of technology in healthcare.

-Feel free to send me an email to connect.
+Feel free to send me an email at emilyhou[at]mit[dot]edu to connect.
 Nice to meet you!